komalkhatod1105/VoiceNova/README.md

-# VoiceNova 🎙️ - Your AI Voice Assistant in Python
+# VoiceNova 🎙️ - Your AI Voice Assistant

 VoiceNova is an AI-based voice assistant built with Python and a beautiful Tkinter GUI.
 It can listen to your voice, respond via text-to-speech, and perform tasks like opening apps, playing songs, telling the time/date, cracking jokes, and more — just like Alexa!